This article has links to products and services we love, which we may make commission from.

 Scotland uses the British pound (GBP £).

-ATMs are widely available and all credit cards are accepted (with the exception of American Express which is less so).
+ATMs are widely available, and all credit cards are accepted, except American Express, which is less so.

 Tipping in Scotland is not essential but appreciated.